FraCorti/hads/README.md

 ```
 python kws_ds_convolution.py --gurobi_license_file path/to/license/gurobi.lic --gurobi_home path/to/installation//gurobi/gurobi1002/linux64
 ```

+To train the REDS DS-CNN S models on *CIFAR10* or *Fashion-MNIST* run for the former the *vision_ds_convolution_fashion_mnist.py* file and for the latter *vision_ds_convolution_cifar10.py* file.
+The pre-trained models are stored in the models folder.

 ## Analysis results on Pixel 6 and Xiaomi Redmi Note 9 Pro